 Parents are encouraged to preview all family life materials.
-A copy of the curriculum is available in the middle school libraries.
+If you are interested in viewing the material, please contact the school office or school nurse to set up a time.
 Asheboro City Schools hopes you will find the family life education materials valuable and will appreciate any comments you may have about them.
 Parents have the right to withhold or withdraw consent for their child's participation in all reproductive health and safety education instruction or in specific topics such as STDs, the effectiveness and safety of contraceptive methods, and awareness of sexual assault and sexual abuse.
 Parents may also withhold consent to student participation in other separate instruction on the prevention of STDs, including HIV/AIDS, or the avoidance of out-of-wedlock pregnancy.
 Any parent wishing to withhold consent must do so in writing to the principal by October 1.